 Emerging markets' securities bear most of the foreign exposure risks discussed below.
 In addition, there are special considerations and greater risks involved in investing in emerging markets than in developed foreign markets such as, liquidity risks, currency risks/control, political and economic uncertainties, legal and taxation risks, settlement risks, custody risk and the likelihood of a high degree of volatility (as further described below).
 Specifically, the economic structures in emerging markets are less diverse and mature than those in developed countries, and their political systems are less stable.
 Investments in emerging markets may be affected by national policies that restrict foreign investment.
 Information about emerging market issuers may not be readily available and reporting and disclosure requirements may be less sophisticated than in developed markets.
-Emerging markets may have less developed structures, and the small size of their securities markets and low trading volumes can make investments in emerging markets may be required to establish special custody or other arrangements before investing.
+Emerging markets may have less developed structures, and the small size of their securities markets and low trading volumes can make investments illiquid and more volatile than investments in developed countries.
+As a result, a Fund when investing in emerging markets may be required to establish special custody or other arrangements before investing.